Tenet says poorer patients to hit hospital profits

-Tenet shares tumbled 10 percent and weighed on rivals such as HCA Holdings Inc (HCA.N) and Community Health Systems Inc (CYH.N).
+Tenet shares tumbled 10 percent and weighed down rivals such as HCA Holdings Inc (HCA.N) and Community Health Systems Inc (CYH.N).

-Tenet, the third-largest hospital operator, said in a statement that admissions of patients in the Medicaid health program for the poor rose 5.5 percent in the third quarter, while payments for patients using the Medicare program for the elderly tracked below average in July and August.
+Tenet, the third-largest hospital operator, said admissions of patients in the Medicaid health program for the poor rose 5.5 percent in the third quarter, while payments for patients using the Medicare program for the elderly tracked below average in July and August.

 It now expects full-year earnings before interest, taxes, depreciation and amortization, or EBITDA, at the lower end of its previous forecast of $1.175 billion to $1.275 billion.